inBeat/inbeat-website/content/top-influencers/tiktok/comedians/switzerland/_index.md

 ---
-title: Top 10 Comedians TikTok Influencers In Switzerland In 2022
+title: Top 10 Comedians TikTok Influencers In Switzerland In 2023
 description: >-
-  Find top comedians TikTok influencers in Switzerland in 2022.
-Most popular hashtags: #fyp #foryou #viral #fy.
+  Find top comedians TikTok influencers in Switzerland in 2023.
+Most popular hashtags: #fyp #comedy #fy #viral.
 platform: TikTok
-hits: 10
+hits: 11
-text_top: Identify the top-rated TikTok profiles on inBeat.
+text_top: Analyze the best TikTok accounts on inBeat.
-text_bottom: Our platform holds 10 TikTok influencers like this in Switzerland for you to work with.
+text_bottom: Our database holds 11 TikTok influencers like this in Switzerland for you to connect with.
 profiles:
   - username: "alanwaglii"
     fullname: >-